|

 Of course, we knew that the surgery is very risky, but it never crossed our minds that we should simply put Tesco to sleep without giving him a chance to survive.

+Even though the surgery was complicated, as incisions had to be made on three different spots, Tesco survived and the treatment was successful.
+Unfortunately, the three incisions also mean a triple risk of infection and peritonitis.
 It seems that Tesco is coping well with the situation.
 He is in a relatively good mood and eats the special post-surgery food with a good appetite.
 He is not very keen on the muzzle he has to wear in order to prevent him to eat the straw bedding, but we hope this will be his biggest problem in the next few weeks...

 He probably has to stay in the animal hospital for another two weeks, but of course, we visit him every day.
 The costs of the surgery and the post-surgery treatment are, unfortunately, very high, ca. 500,000 HUF.
 This means a huge and unexpected expense in our budget.
 We ask all of those who can help to contribute to Tesco's medical costs.
 Please make your donations to the 11710002-20083777 Hungarian bank account number (IBAN: HU62 1171 0002 2008 3777 0000 0000; SWIFT (BIC): OTPV-HU-HB).
 It is also possible to make a donation on-line with a bank card.
 Please, write „Tesco” in the note section.
 You can also support Tesco by virtually adopting him!